 Spend Free Time Making Money Instead of Spending it

 There is nothing I love more than a day off with nothing to do.
 I am not someone who can sit on the couch, but instead I have to feel like I accomplished something.
 Maybe I’ll go get my nails done, join an expensive workout class, or go shopping for something I ‘totally need’. *Cue my boyfriend’s eye-rolls*

-Full disclosure, I understand that sometimes you need to use your days off to pamper yourself; it almost feels like a reset.
-Spend every other day off working on a side hustle and be guilt free when you spring for that massage.
+Full disclosure, I understand that sometimes you need to use your days off to pamper yourself; it’s a necessary reset.
+I try to spend every other day off working on a side hustle, allowing me to be guilt free when I spring for that massage.

 What are some side hustles you work on?
 Share in the comments below!